► New WEC hypercar race category

-As expected, the new GR Super Sport Concept looks very much like a prototype LMP1 or LMP2 car, and features a low-slung profile with a stabilising shark fin and bulbous driver cockpit.
+The new GR Super Sport Concept looks very much like a prototype LMP1 or LMP2 car, and features a low-slung profile with a stabilising shark fin and bulbous driver cockpit.
 While the design of the car is clearly influenced by the Toyota FT-1 concept and current road cars, there’s a chunk of racing LMP1 DNA here, too.

 Most importantly, the WEC influence extends to the Super Sport Concept’s engine, as it’s powered by a twin-turbo, direct injection 2.4-litre V6 engine combined with a Hybrid System – Racing powertrain.
 Toyota says the concept’s power unit features technology and systems derived from its endurance racing program.
 It’ll be able to put out a staggering 986bhp.
 That’s too much for the new WEC rules right now, but a bit of tweaking or an engine swap would be all that’s needed.

 Race to road

 The idea of bringing racing technology to the road isn’t a new idea, but it’s one Toyota is embracing more and more.
-Earlier this week, we drove the incredible Toyota Yaris GRMN, a track-ready hot hatch for the road – and this GR Super Sport Concept is the next model in the race to road push.
+Earlier this year we drove the incredible Toyota Yaris GRMN, a track-ready hot hatch for the road – and this GR Super Sport Concept is the next model in the race to road push.

 While the Yaris GRMN gains most of its technology from Toyota’s rally program, the GR Super Sport Concept features learnings from LMP1 – a class in which Toyota is now the only works manufacturer.
 In many ways, cars as interesting as the Super Sport Concept are justifying Toyota’s decision to continue to race at Le Mans.